Why Was My Loan Application Denied?

 In Bankruptcy or Debt Management Program

-If you’re currently filing for bankruptcy or are in a debt management program then congratulations on taking the first steps towards improving your financial situation but unfortunately you probably won’t be approved for a loan.
+If you’re currently filing for bankruptcy or are in a debt management program then congratulations on taking the first steps toward improving your financial situation but unfortunately, you probably won’t be approved for a loan.
 Bankruptcy and debt management programs show lenders that you probably can’t handle having any more debt at this time.
 Once you’ve finished the bankruptcy process and gone through your program you will then be able to reapply for new credit.

 Debt in Collections

 Have debt in collection is when you have a credit account (a credit card or loan) that is past due by a lot and the lender that you owe money to has sent debt collectors after you.
 An account that is in collections is one of the worst kind of entry to have on your credit report.
 If you have debt in collections you will definitely be denied any new credit.

 Getting Back on Track